-- (1) A sketch site plan as required in Zoning Law § 260-75, Site plan approval by the Planning Board, as per Article VII, shall be required as part of the special use permit review process; - (2) A list of all contiguous landowners; - (3) Such additional information as is required for certain uses under Zoning Law § 260-63 above; and - (4) Payment of the applicable fee in accordance with the fee schedule established and annually reviewed by the Town Board.

-- (5) Attend a preapplication conference pursuant to Zoning Law § 260-75.
+- (1) A sketch site plan as ~~otherwise~~ required in Zoning Law § 260-75 ~~of this chapter~~; - (2) A list of all contiguous landowners; - (3) Such additional information as is required for certain uses under Zoning Law § 260-63 above; and - (4) Payment of the applicable fee in accordance with the fee schedule established and annually reviewed by the Town Board. - (5) Attend a preapplication conference pursuant to Zoning Law § 260-75.
 The preapplication conference is an informal meeting between the applicant and members of the Planning Board to discuss and understand the proposed project and determine what information will be required for submitting an application.